 Many people on the autism spectrum have an overwhelming interest in a particular subject.
 If this is the case with the child you are going to buy a gift for look at gifts in these areas.
 If the child is interested in dinosaurs or trains then look at toys or books related to this area.
 However, for kids who have a very specific interest dont wait until the last minute to buy a gift.
 Start shopping early.

 A characteristic of children on the autism spectrum is "spikes" in development.
 Often kids may be ahead of their peers in some developmental areas and behind in others.
 When choosing a gift its best to pick one based on your childs ability rather than their age.

 Gifts that provide sensory stimulation.

 Many children with autism really enjoy sensory toys and gifts.
-Here are a few gift items that stimulate specific senses:
+Check out our sensory toys that stimulate specific senses:

 Gift cards always work!
 Still unsure what gift to buy then get a gift card.